Symatem/Documentation/Transport/InternalFormat.md

 Obviously a two level index is needed: One for the first to the second letter and one from the second to the third.
 But 6 two level indices are unnecessary.
 One top level index which contains 6 sub level indices (AV, VE, EA, VA, EV, AE) is sufficient, because the functionality of each index is decided by the last two letters and the first letters can be merged into one.
-All 6 subindices together with the BitMap of a Symbol are concatenated into one BitVector per Symbol.
+All 6 subindices together with the data field of a Symbol are concatenated into one data field of the storage layer below.